helengarcia3/bikesharing/README.md

 Overview of the statistical analysis:

 # Purpose
-The purpose of this analysis is to determine whether Kate should start a similar bike sharing company in DeMoins, Iowa.
-We will be analyzing the NYC Citi data for August to see how the bike sharing is used and vizualizing it using Tablea Public to create maps, see trends and heat maps.
+The purpose of this analysis is to determine whether Kate should start a similar bike sharing company in Des Moines, Iowa.
+We will be analyzing the NYC Citi data for August to see how the bike sharing is used and visualizing it using Tableau Public to create maps, see trends and heat maps.

 # Results

-The publically available data from Citi Bike for August was used as the data source to create the Tableau workbook and story.
+The publicly available data from Citi Bike for August was used as the data source to create the Tableau workbook and story.

 ### Checkout Times for Users